 Most CRMs are sold on their reporting capabilities.
 Dashboard screenshots show a wall of charts: deal velocity, activity leaderboards, forecast graphs, engagement scores.
-For a small business with one or two people handling sales, a lot of this is noise.
+To be honest, for a small business with one or two people handling sales, a lot of this is noise.

 The useful question is not “what can your CRM report on?”
 It is “what reports will you actually look at, and what will you do differently as a result?”